fbpx

 In a press conference announcing Bing’s AI integration, Microsoft shared some interesting facts about how people currently search that position AI as a solution:

-• 40% of queries result in someone clicking back
+• 40% of queries result in someone clicking back.

-• Most searches are 3 keywords or less
+• Most searches are 3 keywords or less.

-• 50,0000 people’s searches go unanswered
+• 50,0000 people’s searches go unanswered.

-Get to know the new Bing
+Get to know AI-powered search

 Bing home